tomdaweiqq/drupal-gratis-theme/README.txt

   menu and then click a menu item and edit.
 If you need help with this, please consult Drupal core documentation.

+- Full Width Highlight block region
+   This region is meant to be used for full width images and slideshows.
+This will require addtional theming on the user's end.
+There is no inner div element out of the box so if you would like to use this for something other than an image, you will need to theme it yourself.

 -- REQUIREMENTS --

 No base theme needed, simply use this theme on its own.